PietroBonardi/pietrobonardi/README.md

 **CS Engineer | Data Scientist**

-I am working as a risk modeler in the finance industry.
+Currently working as a risk modeler in the finance industry.

 ---
 🕺🏻 **INTERESTED IN**